 In 2019, the Lake Constance region recorded a total of more than 21.5 million overnight stays in hotels (with ten and more beds), of which:

 - 40 percent were registered in the German districts,

 - 25 percent in the Austrian state of Vorarlberg,

-- and less than one percent in the Principality of Liechtenstein.
+- 1 percent in the Principality of Liechtenstein.